-- 1. Reconsider Letters of Interest from additional firms who had responded and are considered competent and qualified; evaluate and rank the firms based on the criteria described herein; and continue the negotiation process, or - 2.
+- 1. Request proposals from additional firms who have submitted LOIs and are considered competent and qualified; evaluate and rank the firms based on the criteria described herein; and continue the negotiation process, or - 2.
 Terminate all negotiations and begin the selection process again.

-When the parties agree the negotiated contract is fair and reasonable, the City will prepare a final contract and submit it to the consultant firm.
+When the parties agree the negotiated contract to be fair and reasonable, the Consultant firm will prepare a final draft and submit it to the City.
 After review and a determination that it is acceptable, the consultant will sign the contract.
 The contract will then be put through the City Council approval process and executed by the Mayor and City Clerk.